Green Plan It

-1. Sign up to one of our regional hubs: Surrey, Essex, Yorkshire, Greater Manchester, London, Sheffield, Leicester, Sunderland or Scotland (we are running launch events in Glasgow and Edinburgh, but schools in Scotland will need to be able to travel to Edinburgh for the celebration event) Unfortunately we are unable to offer Green Plan It to all parts of the UK at this time.
+1. Sign up to one of our regional hubs: Surrey, Essex, Yorkshire, Greater Manchester, London, Sheffield, Sunderland or Scotland.
+Unfortunately we are unable to offer Green Plan It to all parts of the UK at this time.

-3. Your team(s) will be invited to a launch event in autumn where they will met their mentor, be introduced to the challenge, and take part in activities and discussions to get their creativity flowing and set them up ready for the task in hand.
+2. Your team(s) will be invited to an online launch event in autumn where they will be introduced to the challenge and take part in activities and discussions to get their creativity flowing and set them up ready for the task in hand.

-4. Over ten weeks your team(s) will work on their design at school and create a model of their garden and a report explaining their design process.
-Your team's mentor will provide advice and help.
+3. Over ten weeks your team(s) will work on their design at and a report explaining their design process.
+The online Green Plan It portal will also provide you and your team with resources, inspiration and ideas.
 We recommend that a minimum of two hours a week is spent on Green Plan It but you can spend more.

-5. In December, your team(s) will be return to their hub for a celebration event.
-They will present their designs to a small panel of (friendly!) assessors, receive feedback on their work and compete against other local schools for a chance to win a trophy.
+5. In December, teams will come together for an online celebration event.
+This will be an opportunity to celebrate what they have done, receive feedback on their work and compete against other local schools for a chance to win a trophy.